 So, You Replaced Your Battery and Your Car Won’t Start – What Can You Really Do?

-If you replace your battery and the vehicle still won’t start, there are a number of different things that might have gone wrong.
+If you replace your car battery and the vehicle still won’t start, there are a number of different things that might have gone wrong.
 First, it’s possible that you either failed to connect the battery properly, or that you didn’t connect the right battery unit.
 It’s possible that the battery you connected is not compatible with your car’s system, and it isn’t powerful enough to deliver enough current to turn the engine over.
 Also, it’s possible that everything about the battery might be fine, but some key systems could have been damaged or disabled, which could lead to some serious “side effects” for the entire vehicle.
 Which battery is right for your vehcile.

 Did You Replace the Battery Correctly?